Molecular and Cell Biology Laboratory

 Jesse and Caryl Philips Foundation Chair

-The nucleus of a cell has a tight security system, composed of membranes dotted with channels and gates called nuclear pore complexes that only let some molecules through.
-If the wrong molecules get into the nucleus, they can incorrectly turn genes on or off or botch normal cellular programs.
-But sometimes the security system of the nucleus malfunctions: cancer cells have been shown to have lapses in their nuclei, as have brain cells associated with neurodegenerative diseases like Parkinson’s.
-To understand how these leaky nuclei might cause disease—and how to boost these security systems again—scientists first need to understand the normal functioning of nucleoporins, proteins that make up nuclear pore complexes.
+The nucleus of a human cell uses a tight security system that is composed of a protective membrane.
+This membrane barrier, called the nuclear envelope, is perforated with channels and gates called nuclear pore complexes that only grant some molecules access to the genome.
+If the wrong molecules get into the nucleus and access the genome, they can incorrectly turn genes on or off or botch normal cellular programs.
+During aging and under some pathological conditions, the security system of the nucleus malfunctions.
+Cancer cells have been shown to have lapses in their nuclei, as have nerve cells associated with neurodegenerative diseases like Alzheimer’s disease.
+To understand how the nuclear genome is inherited and maintained and how disrupted nuclei might cause disease—and how to boost these security systems again—scientists first need to understand the normal functioning of proteins that make up the nuclear security system.

 Hetzer showed that one of the ways nuclear pores manage to stay relatively stable for a cell’s long life is by occasionally exchanging just one part of the channel complex at a time for a newer part.
 Since nucleoporin levels drop as a cell ages, however, Hetzer thinks this maintenance is limited.